mobile marketing strategy

 It’s important to keep in mind that a USP is a unique advantage only you provide to your customers.
 How are you better than your competition?

-E.g., You have a cryptocurrency exchange.
+E.g., you have a cryptocurrency exchange.
 Your competitors offer online crypto-wallets inside their platforms.
-Your platform also offers that, but a good USP could be: “Free crypto-wallet hardware for active traders.”
+Your platform also provides that, but a good USP could be: “Free crypto-wallet hardware for active traders.”

 Benefits

 When it comes to benefits, they can be common to your competitors.
-Also, you have to make sure you offer enough benefits, so customers don’t consider your competitors a better alternative.
+Also, you have to ensure you offer enough benefits so customers don’t consider your competitors a better alternative.

 Values, concepts, and ideas refer to your brand ideology, affinities, the way you treat your customers, and even your internal organization.
 People tend to stick with coherent and consequent brands that say what they do and do what they say.

-How does your brand help a customer is one question that should have been answered even before the business started.
+How your brand helps a customer is one question that should have been answered even before the business started.
 It refers to the utility, the problem it solves, and the reason a human being would invest resources in a certain product or service.

 Execution